ChadwickCSP/AdventureQuest/README.md

 ![Step 3](support/step3.png)

-4. Select the `adventure-quest-XXXXXX` respository and click clone.
+4. Select the `adventure-quest-XXXXXX` repository and click clone.
 You may have to click the refresh icon next to `Filter your repositores` before it will be displayed.